 Show All Related Streams

-Display any streams in the hierarchy above the current stream, as far up as this element has been promoted.
-If all relevant streams are already displayed, you will not see any change when clicking this menu item.
+Display any stream in the hierarchy above the current stream, as far up as this element has been promoted.
+If all relevant streams are already displayed, you will not see any change on clicking Show All Related Streams.